6.1. Extracting times series to build a functional connectome

 confounds=confounds_dataframe)

 Note that confound signals can be specified in the call.
 Indeed, to obtain time series that capture well the functional interactions between regions, regressing out noise sources is very important (Varoquaux and Craddock[1]).
-For data processed by fMRIPrep, load_confounds and load_confounds_strategy can help you retrieve confound variables. load_confounds_strategy selects confounds based on past literature with limited parameters for customisation.
+For data processed by fMRIPrep, load_confounds and load_confounds_strategy can help you retrieve confound variables. load_confounds_strategy selects confounds based on past literature with limited parameters for customization.
 For more freedoms of confounds selection, load_confounds groups confound variables as sets of noise components and one can fine tune each of the parameters.

 ../_images/sphx_glr_plot_signal_extraction_001.png ../_images/sphx_glr_plot_signal_extraction_002.png